chandrasa2014/Coins-Blockchain-App/README.md

 # Coins-Blockchain-App

-Coins Blockchain App
+Imp: PreRequisites Steps:
 First install the Hyperledger composer.
 Then install the development environment.
-There’s no need to start Playground while you’re installing the environment.
-Make sure docker is running, and when you run ./startFabric.sh it’s going to take a couple of minutes.
+./startFabric.sh it’s going to take a couple of minutes.
 So be patient.
-Now that your machine is all set, we can start coding!

 Step 1: Create Business Network
-Business Network Definition (BND) consists of the data model, transaction logic, and access control rules.
-The data model and access control rules are coded in domain specific language (which is very simple to catch up with).
-The transaction logic will be coded in JavaScript.
-To create a BND, we need to create a suitable project structure on disk.
-We will create a skeleton business network using Yeoman.
-To create a project structure, open your terminal and run the following command:

 $ yo hyperledger-composer
 This will shoot out a series of questions as follows.
 You’ll be required to use your arrow keys to navigate through the answers.